 What bugs me the most, particularly when riding at night, are the minor scratches and dents that appear on the shield, causing the refraction of oncoming headlights.
 During the day, they can trap dust and cause severe distortion of images on the mirrors and even the road ahead.

 Photochromic visors have a special treatment that allows them to change their tint to adapt to the ambient lighting conditions on the road.
 This technology makes use of silver chloride particles, which are spread across the visor material and darken when UV light is detected.
 That is to say, the visor remains clear indoors and under mild light and darkens with an increase in direct sunlight.

 Regrettably, over time, the material eventually becomes less reactive to light and takes longer to change between states with prolonged exposure to UV.
 And so, photochromic face shields may need to be replaced every 2 years.
 A yellowish tint may be a sign that your photochromic visor is worn out.

 Generally, visors become hazy due to oxidation, and because we cannot test the light transmittance, a good rule of thumb is to replace the face shield once every 3 years or whenever it is badly scratched, obscuring vision.

 10. Impaired Visor Seal

-Normally riding with a visor that doesn’t shut all the way wouldn’t be a problem unless you are “making the turn,” going speeds above 100 miles per hour.
-At highway speeds though, wind noise and buffeting becomes a serious bother, which can cause fatigue and distracting, endangering you as a rider.
+Normally, riding with a visor that doesn’t shut all the way wouldn’t be a problem unless you are “making the turn,” going speeds above 100 miles per hour.
+At highway speeds though, wind noise and buffeting become a serious bother, which can cause fatigue and distracting, endangering you as a rider.